monitorjain/auto-javascript-interactions/README.md

 * Full screens and screen resizes
 * Keyboard events
 * Input actions

+Bonus: You may also repurpose my code to use dashboard services and Observability databases other than [New Relic One](http://one.newrelic.com)

 Note:
 If you want to add more event tracking, simply fork the project or create an issue.